carla-simulator/carla/Docs/ros2_native.md

 In this case the image data will be published to: `/carla/front_camera/image`.

 If the camera is parented to an actor, for example the ego vehicle, the topic name will also include the role name given to the vehicle: `/carla/ego/front_camera/image`.

+See the [ROS2 sensors reference](ros2_native_sensors.md) for details about the message formats used for each sensor type.

 ## Control data